 So you are in shape for your trip, but what should you pack in your backpack?

 The goal of most backpackers is to keep their pack light, but still carry all the camping gear they need to make their trip comfortable.

 Ultimately, you only need food and shelter for a successful backpacking trip.
 There are a few essential backpacking items that each backpacker will want to carry and a few items that a group of backpackers can split up to share the weight.

-Before you get packed to go, check our backpacking checklist to make sure you haven't forgotten anything and try to leave non-essentials at home.
+Before you get packed to go, use a backpacking checklist to make sure you haven't forgotten anything and try to leave non-essentials at home.
 Each pound you shed from your pack will make your hike easier and more comfortable.

 You are packed and ready, now where should you go?

 National and state parks, wilderness, and forest areas are popular backpacking destinations.
 Check with the ranger station in your region for popular routes.
 And your local camping and outdoor retailer should be a good resource for books and maps.